 In part one of this blog series, we explained how to earn an NCARB Certificate through our Education Alternative.
-In this post, we’ll cover how foreign architects can obtain certification through an additional alternative path.
+In this post, we’ll cover how internationally licensed architects can obtain certification through an additional alternative path.
 Note: NCARB updated this blog in April 2023.

-So how exactly does a foreign architect apply for an NCARB Certificate and use that Certificate to get licensed in the United States?
+So how exactly does an internationally licensed architect apply for an NCARB Certificate and use that Certificate to get licensed in the United States?
 We’re glad you asked.

-A “foreign architect” is defined by NCARB as an individual who holds a current architecture registration in good standing—allowing the use of the title “architect” and the unlimited practice of architecture—in a country other than the U.S. or Canada.
+An internationally licensed architect is defined by NCARB as an individual who holds a current architecture registration in good standing—allowing the use of the title “architect” and the unlimited practice of architecture—in a country other than the U.S. or Canada.
+Your country's credentialing authority must also have a system for tracking disciplinary action for architects, and you must have no record of disciplinary action.

 Applying for the Foreign Architect Path

-If you fit into the description above, your next step is to create an active NCARB Record and make sure you list your foreign registration and your foreign education in your Record.
-When you enter your foreign registration information, you should see a box prompting you to indicate interest in the Foreign Architect Path.
+If you fit into the description above, your next step is to create an active NCARB Record and make sure you list your international license and education in your Record.
+When you enter your licensure information, you should see a box prompting you to indicate interest in the Foreign Architect Path.
 If you need help with this step, contact us online or at 202-879-0520.

 Note: Some jurisdictions do not accept NCARB Certificates earned through this path.
 To find out if your desired jurisdiction accepts a Certificate earned through the Foreign Architect Path, visit the licensing requirements tool and contact your board.